ABOUT US

 Board Secretary

-Mary Clare Benson joined the AIDNW Board after serving several years on the Finance Committee and I continue to do volunteer work for AIDNW delivering crafts and deportation bags to the Detention Center.
-She is a Northwest native, born in Seattle, with school years through High School in Tumwater.
+Mary Clare Benson joined the AIDNW Board after serving several years on the Finance Committee, and she continue to do volunteer work for AIDNW delivering crafts and deportation bags to the Detention Center.
+Mary Clare was born in Seattle and spent her school-age years in Tumwater.
 She graduated from Seattle University with a degree in Business Administration and passed the CPA exam two years later, working in accounting and finance roles for 35 years before retiring.

-Mary Clare lived and worked in Seattle until she moved to Tacoma eight years ago to be closer to her son and his growing family.
-She had been following news about the Detention Center and the mission of AIDNW before moving to Tacoma and is now glad to find herself able to volunteer and contribute to the necessary work that we do in this community.
+Mary Clare lived in Seattle throughout her career until she moved to Tacoma a decade ago to be closer to her son and his growing family.
+She had been following news about the Detention Center and the mission of AIDNW before moving to Tacoma, and is now glad to find herself able to volunteer and contribute to this necessary work we do together in the community.

 Mary Carstensen